k24d/fluent-plugin-splunkapi/README.md

       #
       # Make sure that this value is large enough to make successive API calls.
       # Note that a different source produces a different API POST, each of which
       # costs two or more seconds.
-If you set "source fluent:{TAG}" above and
+If you include "{TAG}" in the source parameter and
-      # this 'match' section recieves many tags, the API requests may take long.
+      # this 'match' section recieves many tags, a single flush may take long time.
       # (Run fluentd with -v to see verbose logs.)
       flush_interval 60s
     </match>